olivertiks/templatemanager/README.md

 Dashboard is now in place and listening at ```172.17.0.1:3040```

+You may discover that when you navigate to ```http://172.17.0.1:3040``` it returns ```Not Found: /```.
+That's fine because actual application lives under ```http://172.17.0.1:3040/templatemanager```.
+It's a monkey-patch to manipulate with Nginx (which we are going to cover in next section).

 ### Installing & configuring Nginx
-By default, our Dashboard is accessible from ```172.17.0.1:3040```, therefore it isn't accessible from external sources.
+By default, our Dashboard is accessible from ```http://172.17.0.1:3040/templatemanager```, therefore it isn't accessible from external sources.
 To make dashboard accessible from external web, we have to use proxy service such as Nginx.

 Install nginx with ```sudo apt-get install nginx```.